An Old Video Of Lindsey Graham Makes The Case For Impeaching Donald Trump

 — The Hill (@thehill) April 27, 2019

-Just this Thursday, Gerry Connolly, a Democrat and member of the House Oversight Committee, was threatening jail time for Trump officials who do not comply with subpoenas.
+On Thursday, Gerry Connolly, a Democrat and member of the House Oversight Committee, was threatening jail time for Trump officials who do not comply with subpoenas.

-“We will use any and all power in our command to make sure it’s backed up—whether that’s a contempt citation, whether that’s going to court and getting that citation enforced, whether it’s fines, whether it’s possible incarceration,” Connolly said in an interview.
+“We will use any and all power in our command to make sure it’s backed up — whether that’s a contempt citation, whether that’s going to court and getting that citation enforced, whether it’s fines, whether it’s possible incarceration,” Connolly said in an interview.

 “We’re fighting all the subpoenas,” Trump told reporters in response to the controversy.
 “These aren’t, like, impartial people.
 The Democrats are trying to win 2020.”